Andal: Nachiyar Tirumoli

 The second work by Andal is the Nachiyar Tirumoli, a poem of 140 verses.
 "Tirumoli" literally means "Sacred Sayings" in a Tamil poetic style and "Nachiyar" means Goddess.
 Therefore, the title means "Sacred Sayings of the Goddess."
 This poem fully reveals Andal's intense longing for Vishnu, her lover.
 Utilising classical Tamil poetic conventions and interspersing stories from the Vedas and Puranas, Andal creates imagery that is possibly unparalleled in the whole gamut of Indian religious literature.

-In Nachiyar Tirumoli, Andal wants to marry Vishnu and she marries him as Rangamannar and says she would offer Vishnu 1000 pots of akkaravadisal when he marries her, which was later fulfilled by Ramanuja in the 12th century CE.
+In Nachiyar Tirumoli, Andal wants to marry Vishnu and marries him as Ranganatha and says she would offer Vishnu 1000 pots of akkāravadisal when he marries her, which was later fulfilled by Ramanuja in the 12th century CE.

 Nevertheless, conservative Vaishnava institutions do not encourage the propagation of Nachiyar Tirumoli as much as they encourage Tiruppavai because Nachiyar Tirumoli belongs to an erotic genre of spirituality that is similar to Jayadeva's Gita Govinda.